shedp/csharp-bookTracker/notes.md

   JavaScriptResult - returns a script that can be executed on the client fileResult - returns binary output to write response EmptyResult - represents a return value that is used if the action method must return a null result

+## Database
+-you may need to download a package for entity framework
+- eg. for SQLite you will need to use: `dotnet add package Microsoft.EntityFrameworkCore.Sqlite`
+- `dotnet tool install --global dotnet-ef`

+- add migrations with the following `dotnet ef migrations add yourMigrationName`